 When talking to a manager about how she wanted to advance her leadership, she had this to say:

 “I want to get out of the weeds.
 I spend a lot of time getting into the details of what the team does because I like it and I’m good at it.
-I like the nitty gritty problem-solving.
+I like nitty gritty problem-solving.
 But getting involved like this pulls me away from what I really need to be doing, like creating a long-term plan for growth and building external relationships.”

-This is a common pitfall, getting pulled into the weeds of the work which distracts the manager from their leadership duties.
+This is a common pitfall, getting pulled into the particulars of the work which distracts the manager from their leadership duties.
 The boss ends up with more “doing” (work the team can/should perform) than leading.